tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

-TODO in order of priority
+TODO in order of priority/similar items (It was at one point in priority order but now its more similar itmes)
 - [X] Add optional DINAJ versions with reduced text
 - [X] Design and add in text and text with bars versions of currently existing meters
 - [X] Making Monstercat clock for images show images in a directory and slideshow through them
 - [X] Add backgrounds to everything so clicking is not a pain (Will become very useful for text only meters
-- [ ] Look into adding better HDD bars, as perfmon does not have a way to get max possible HDD usage.
 - [X] Make image path use one defined in variables
-- [ ] Add top processes meter, with the ability to sort by memory, cpu, and network usage.
+- [X] Add top processes meter, with the ability to sort by memory, cpu, and network usage.
 - [ ] Replace # with - in top process meter?
 Look into network version of the meters and possibly remove duplicate
 - [ ] Decide if I want to make max for top process meters be less user configurable/Require more knowledge of your machine to change (How many cores)
 - [ ] Add news RSS